Vote by post

 You must be registered to vote before you can apply for a postal vote.

-From 31 October 2023, anyone who has a postal vote will need to re-apply every 3 years if they want to continue to vote by post.
+From 31 October 2023, anyone who has a postal vote will need to reapply every 3 years if they want to continue to vote by post.

-We will write to you to remind you when your postal vote is due to expire so you can re-apply.
+We will write to you to remind you when your postal vote is due to expire so you can reapply.

-Apply to vote by post online
+Apply or reapply to vote by post online

 Your application must be received by 5pm, 11 working days before an election.